Portuguese Podengo Pequeno

 Portuguese Podengo Pequenos go by several other names, such as Podengo Portuguese, Portuguese Warren Hound, and the Portuguese Rabbit Dog.
-If you are interested in this small pure breed, you can check your local shelters or breed-specific rescues near you.
+If you want to bring one of these small, purebred dogs home, you can check your local shelters or rescues near you.
 Remember to adopt and not shop!

 These small pups make great apartment dogs for city dwellers due to their size and temperament.
 They are well-suited for households of all types, including singles and families with children of all ages.
 They are quite lively and will bark once and a while.
-If you want a playful and active pup who will keep you on your toes, alert you to any potential dangers, and love you unconditionally, the Portuguese Pondengo Pequeno may be the right dog for you!
+If you want a playful and active pup who will keep you on your toes, alert you to any potential dangers, and love you unconditionally, this may be the right breed for you!

 Portuguese Podengo Pequeno Dog Breed Pictures

 Portuguese Podengo Pequeno Dog Breed Pictures, Characteristics, & Facts

 More About This Breed